sdalal1/shaildalal.github.io/_projects/slam.md

 ## Project: EKF SLAM from scratch using C++ and ROS

 **Description:**
-- The goal is to implement a feature based Extended Kalman Filter SLAM on a turtlebot3 in simulation as well as on a real robot.
+- The goal is to implement a feature based Extended Kalman Filter SLAM using ROS2 and C++ on a turtlebot3 burger from scratch in simulation as well as on a real robot.
+The complete pipeline includes the starting point of making a Kinematics library for movement and control, creating a simulation using the created library and

 **Circle:**
-The video of controlling theturtlebot to move in a circle:
+The video of controlling the turtlebot to move in a circle:

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">